 She has worked in the area of community building and the promotion of religious tolerance for many years.

-Vidyakara Balfe is a member of the Triratna Buddhist Order and is based in the Dublin Buddhist Centre.
+Maitrikaya Dharmachari is a member of the Triratna Buddhist Order and is based at the Dublin Buddhist Centre.

 Sinéad Lynch is Young Women’s National Leader with the Soka Gakkai International (SGI) in Ireland, a lay Buddhist organisation whose members all over the world practice Nichiren Daishonin’s Buddhism.